 Mental Health & Wellbeing

 At St John’s Meads, we prioritise the mental health and wellbeing of our pupils, staff and families.
 We do this through our nurturing ethos and by consciously investing in our relationships with one another.
 It is important to us that everyone feels welcomed and that pupils feel they belong as part of our school community.
-Wellbeing and mental health is also supported through our curriculum, whole school events, the Place2Be service and the various mechanisms described below.
-Please get in touch with us if you have concerns related to emotional wellbeing or mental health.

 Zones of Regulation